inkognitro/oas-tszod-gen/README.md

 I coded my own solution because I wanted to
 - have separated functions and type definitions for each API endpoint in a single file located in a folder of its context
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations
-- have automatically generated [Zod](https://zod.dev) schemas for any endpoint request data that can be used for form validations
+- have automatically generated [Zod](https://zod.dev) schemas for endpoint DTOs
+- have the possibility to opt-in Zod or just the TypeScript definitions
+- have fewer dependencies to third-party libraries in my production code

 ## Semantic versioning
 **Worried about different code generation outputs after updating this library?**